Itinerary

 • Don’t miss: A dockside story moment - the kind that makes you see the coastline differently.
 Head to the Grimsby Fishing Heritage Centre, a multi-award-winning attraction which will transport you back in time to the 1950’s heyday of this famous port.
 Here, carefully crafted sets and original preserved trawler interiors capture the atmosphere and essence of a remarkable way of life in one of the most dangerous occupations in living memory.

-• Event highlight: If you’re a culture vulture, heading to Grimsby this year is a must, with Our Future Starts Here taking over the region as it kicks off year one of a five-year programme funded by the National Lottery Community Fund, by bringing Luke Jerram’s ‘Helios’ to Grimsby Minster.
-Shining a light on creativity, sustainability and opportunity across North East Lincolnshire, this programme is being brought to visitors and residents by The Culture House - and they are just getting started.
+• Event highlight: If you’re a culture vulture, head to Grimsby this year as Our Future Starts Here takes over the region as it kicks off year one of a five-year arts programme, by bringing Luke Jerram’s ‘Helios’ to Grimsby Minster.
+Part of the ‘See the Light’ spring event programme, the installation shines a light on creativity, sustainability and opportunity in the region.
+Additional events for the remainder of 2026 are due to be announced soon.

 time to find your happy place

-An arts and heritage initiative, led by Creative Start Arts In Health CIC and being delivered in collaboration with creative organisations, community groups and commercial partners across several venues and key locations, Paint the Town Proud has, between 2021 and 2025 comissioned 19 murals.
-They appear on selected buildings throughout Grimsby and Cleethorpes, depicting creative and heritage scenes from the minds of local, National and International artists.
+An arts and heritage initiative, led by Creative Start Arts In Health CIC, Paint the Town Proud has, between 2021 and 2025, commissioned 19 murals that appear on buildings throughout Grimsby and Cleethorpes.
+Depicting creative and heritage scenes, local, national, and international artists have come together to carve a colourful path throughout Grimsby and Cleethorpes.

 • Best for: Friends, couples, and anyone who loves finding the new thing first

 • Don’t miss: Seagull spotting - and no, we don’t mean the kind that steal your chips!
-Walk the Seagull Trail, an urban art trail along Cleethorpes seafront developed by Dogma Art and supported by local businesses, Arts Council England and Create North East Lincolnshire.
-Created to encourage positive wellness through exercise, it’s a great opportunity to go for a walk and find interesting things along the way!
+Walk the Seagull Trail, an urban art trail along Cleethorpes seafront developed by Dogma Art.
+Created to encourage positive wellness through exercise, it’s a great opportunity to stretch your legs and take in the town.
 Open all hours, it’s totally free to participate.

 Time to dine

-A North East Lincolnshire day out deserves a good mid-point meal.
-Keep it simple and satisfying, or make it a real memory-making moment: sea-view lunch, proper fish and chips, or somewhere that feels a little more like a treat - and an Insta-worthy one at that!
+A day out here deserves a good mid-point meal.
+Keep it simple and satisfying, or make it a real memory-making moment: sea-views at lunch with proper fish and chips in hand, or a visit to somewhere that feels a little more like a treat!

 • Best for: Stretching a half-day into a full day